-Chapter 27, Public and Agency Consultation and Coordination, summarizes the meetings held with the public and agencies, including Cottonwood Heights City and the USDA Forest Service, during the development of the action alternatives and the preparation of this EIS.
+Chapter 27, Public and Agency Consultation and Coordination, summarizes the meetings held with the public and agencies, including Cottonwood Heights City, the USDA Forest Service, and the Town of Alta, during the development of the action alternatives and the preparation of the Draft EIS.
+In addition, after the Draft EIS UDOT coordinated with the above agencies about their comments to the Draft EIS regarding 4(f) properties and revised this chapter based on those comments.
 Chapter 15, Cultural Resources, includes summaries of coordination efforts specific to historic resources and the National Historic Preservation Act.